Recipes from Italy

 Serving: 100gCalories: 532kcalCarbohydrates: 66gProtein: 18gFat: 21gSaturated Fat: 8gPolyunsaturated Fat: 1gMonounsaturated Fat: 1gCholesterol: 36mgSodium: 348mgPotassium: 385mgFiber: 4gSugar: 5gVitamin A: 682IUVitamin C: 20mgCalcium: 168mgIron: 1mg

-Keyword amatriciana, authentic amatriciana recipe
+Keyword amatriciana recipe, authentic amatriciana recipe

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!